PrakashVaithyanathan1/AZGMnA_Marvel/README.md

 the battery management system, this framework suppresses interfacial delamination.
 This provides a transformative pathway toward the 100-year battery life envisioned by Jeff Dahn, rendering the Indium era obsolete.
-This AZGMnA along with the tethered perfluorinated brushes can be used to solve the following problems easily:
-a) Neutralizing Informational Bulging in Encrypted Data Streams b)for the physical resolution of the Shortest Vector Problem (SVP) in high-dimensional lattices
-c) for the generation of Sovereign Entropy and True Random Numbers (TRNG)
-d) for the 'Invisible Verification' of computational states via Zero-Knowledge Proofs - ZKP Above all, this AZGMnA architecture can be adapted, through graded refractive index, to implement flexible broadband electromagnetic stealth - invisible drones etc